accordproject/vscode-extension/README.md

 - Develop the logic for templates using the Ergo domain specific language
 - Write the natural language text for templates using the CiceroMark extended markdown syntax
 - Run unit tests for templates using the Cucumber BDD testing framework
-- Work offline by downloading data model dependencies
-- Package templates into Cicero Template Archive (cta) files
 - Syntax highlighting for all files
 - Compilation and problem markers

+### Commands

+- Work offline by downloading data model dependencies (context-click on root folder)
+- Package templates into Cicero Template Archive (cta) files (context-click on root folder)
+- Generate PlantUML class diagram (context-click on root folder)

+### Quick Fixes

+- Add a variable to the template model is an undeclared variable is used in `grammar.tem.md`. _Note that the `model.cto` file must be open for the quick fix to be available._

 ### Concerto Snippets